What happens to your pension when you die

 Guaranteed Minimum Pension (GMP) protection

-If you have Guaranteed Minimum Pension protection, then a surviving widow is entitled to receive this protection in the calculation of a surviving partner’s pension.
+If you have Guaranteed Minimum Pension protection, a surviving spouse or civil partner is entitled to receive this protection in the calculation of a surviving partner’s pension.
 Widowers and civil partners will only receive GMP protection in the calculation of pension benefits built up between 6 April 1988 and 5 April 1997.

 Trivially commuting a survivor’s or dependant’s pension